NASA is sending an Ada Limón poem to Jupiter's moon Europa — and maybe your name too?

 The full poem will be engraved on the side of the spacecraft in her own handwriting — she had to write it down 19 times until she was satisfied with the final copy.

 You, too, can make yourself known to Europa by attaching your name to this poem.
 But you won't need to worry about your handwriting.
-As part of the "Message in a Bottle" campaign, all names received will be engraved on a microchip that will accompany the spacecraft on its journey towards Europa.
+As part of the "Message in a Bottle" campaign, all names received will be engraved on a microchip that will fly in the spacecraft towards Europa.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.